itzLuzy/Spaceships/Readme.md

 Each time you press `R`, a new checkpoint is created.
 When you press `1`, the ships move along the path created by the checkpoints.
 If you press `V` you can toggle the visualization of the path created by the points recorded so far (if a point is recorded while visualization is on, you'll need to toggle it off and on to update the visualization with the new point).

-You can also change the perspective to a third person view using C.
+You can also change the perspective to a third person view using `C`.

 ![Spaceships3D2](screenshots/sc_3D_2.png)